bmkramer/crossref-open-citations/README.md

 ### Further cleaning and handling
 From the 1000 citations retrieved, 278 were shown to not include a DOI (Fig 1b).
 These were manually inspected to determine whether they were citations to journal articles (n= 107*).
 From these, the most recent 48 (representing citations to journal articles published in 2010-2016) were selected to be included on the poster presented at the Workshop on Open Citations.

+The results of these cleaning and selection steps are included in this repo as Excel file: [Crossref_randomReferences_1000_cleaning-selection.xlsx](https://github.com/bmkramer/crossref-open-citations/blob/master/Crossref_randomReferences_1000_cleaning-selection.xlsx)

 *\*See also [Scholia](https://www.wikidata.org/wiki/Wikidata:Scholia) and [SourceMD](https://tools.wmflabs.org/sourcemd/) as tools to search and enrich citations in Wikidata
 *\**The other citations without DOIs were found to be to books/book chapters/reports/theses (n=131), conference proceedings (n=14) and miscellaneous publication types, including websites, images, and software code (n=25)*